theholymath/breakout_stock_analysis/README.md

 # App: https://dubvax5c3s9dmrscgd9ggs.streamlit.app/
 Go play with it!

+If you have an OpenAI API key you can get "AI Analsys" by checking the AI box in the sidebar.
+The AI analysis will be below the data.

 # Breakout Stocks
 A small quick project inspired by a job application project